Special Awards

 To be awarded to a Grade 11 or 12 student with a passion for science and community.
 Preference given to female candidates with projects relating to Geology or Earth and Environmental Sciences.
 Each regional science fair will nominate one student to apply for the scholarship.

-To be awarded to a student in Grade 9-12 for a project that fosters environmental stewardship, greener living, energy efficiency, watershed issues, etc.
+To be awarded to one student in Grade 6 - 8 and one student in Grade 9-12 for a project that fosters environmental stewardship, greener living, energy efficiency, watershed issues, etc.

 Michael Crooks Physics Prize (BC Association of Physics Teachers) - $125